privefl/bigstatsr/README.md

 - `nrow`, `ncol`, `dim` and `length` of a descriptor object access the underlying dimensions of the described bigmatrix (use `typeof` to get the storage mode).
 - `describe` and `attach.BM` are used to switch between descriptors and bigmatrices.
 Note that, in order to standardize algorithms, describing a descriptor or attaching a bigmatrix simply returns the same object.
 - `as.BM.code` to convert a bigmatrix to a `BM.code` (by specifying its lookup table).

-__Note that most of the algorithms of this package don't handle missing values.__

 ## Code of conduct